Oh no! We may not fully support the browser or device software you are using !

-Of course, given the complexity of the Internal Revenue Code (IRC), innocent or careless mistakes can and do happen.
+Of course, given the complexity of the Internal Revenue Code (IRC), innocent, or careless mistakes can and do happen.
 In these instances, the IRS will attribute the error to negligence rather than intentional tax fraud, though you can still be subject to a 20 percent penalty on the taxes associated with the understated income.

-While tax evasion is against the law, tax avoidance is perfectly legal — and often encouraged.
+While tax evasion is against the law, minimizing your taxes is perfectly legal — and often encouraged.

-Tax avoidance is about managing and structuring your finances in a way that complies with the tax code, while at the same time, minimizes your total income tax.
+Minimizing your taxes is about managing and structuring your finances in a way that complies with the tax code, while at the same time, lowering your total income tax.

 Within the tax code, there are provisions that allow eligible taxpayers to limit the amount of tax they pay by claiming certain deductions, credits, and adjustments to income.
 Essentially, these provisions have been built into the tax code to influence taxpayer behavior.

 For instance, to encourage home ownership, an interest deduction is available for eligible homeowners with a mortgage.
 To make it easier for primary caregivers to get back to their job and career, working parents could potentially qualify for a credit for childcare expenses.
-To promote financial protection for families, death benefit from a life insurance policy is exempt from tax.
+To promote financial protection for families, death benefits from a life insurance policy is exempt from taxes.

-In reality, most taxpayers are already engaging in some form of tax avoidance.
+In reality, most taxpayers are already engaging in some form of tax minimization.
 For example, if you contribute to an employer-sponsored retirement plan with pre-tax funds, that is a tax-minimization strategy because (1) you’re deferring a tax payment, and (2) you will likely pay less tax when the funds are withdrawn in retirement.

-If you hold on to an investment for a longer period to qualify for the long-term capital gains rate, you’re also engaging in tax avoidance.
+If you hold on to an investment for a longer period to qualify for the long-term capital gains rate, you’re also minimizing your taxes.

-Since the tax code is complex and always changing, it’s unsurprising that some experts have found ways to take advantage of particular provisions to reduce tax liability without violating the law.
-But regardless of whether loopholes within tax legislations are deliberately built in, they are regarded as tax avoidance.
+Since the tax code is complex and always changing, it’s not surprising that some experts have found ways to take advantage of particular provisions to reduce tax liability without violating the law.
+But regardless of whether loopholes within the tax code are deliberately built in, they are regarded as ways to minimize your taxes.